 Broccoli is a type of green vegetable belonging to the cabbage family and has origins from Italy and the Mediterranean since ancient Roman times in the 6th Century BC.
 This plant has cross-shaped stems that appear like mini trees, which have helped to define its name as "branch" or "arm."

 Broccoli has many nutritional health benefits including a large amount of vitamin C, calcium, and anti-cancer properties due to its vitamin A elements.
 Broccoli is also known to reduce cholesterol, allergies, and inflammation as well as help the body detoxify, maintain healthy skin, and protect eye health.
-California provides most of the broccoli in the United States, and the USDA says we are the third largest producer worldwide, eating an average of over four pounds per year, individually.
+California provides most of the broccoli in the United States, and the USDA says the U.S. is the third largest producer worldwide, eating an average of over four pounds per year, individually.

 How to Eat and Store Broccoli